From Perimenopause to Postmenopause

 From the onset of this stage, a woman will likely experience a variety of symptoms:

-• Irregular periods.
-The normal cycle many women is about 28 days.
+- Irregular periods: The normal cycle for many women is about 28 days.
 During perimenopause, it becomes irregular due to fluctuating hormone levels.

-• Vaginal dryness.
-This is as a result of low sex hormone (estrogen) production in women who are passing through this stage.
+- Vaginal dryness: This is a result of low sex hormone (estrogen) production in women who are passing through this stage.

-• Mood changes.
-The hormone fluctuations and accompanying symptoms can have a significant impact on a women’s mood, which may lead to mood changes, including irritability.
+- Mood changes: The hormone fluctuations and accompanying symptoms can have a significant impact on a woman’s mood, which may lead to mood changes, including irritability.

-• Thinning hair.
-Hair loss during this stage is a result of reduced or insufficient production of estrogen and progesterone.
-These hormones also help hair grow faster and stay on the head for a longer period of time.
+- Thinning hair: Hair loss during this stage is a result of reduced or insufficient production of estrogen and progesterone.
+These hormones also help hair grow faster and stay on the head for a longer period.
 When estrogen and progesterone levels drop, hair grows slowly and becomes much thinner.

-• Loss of breast fullness.
-During perimenopause, the hormonal fluctuations are more dramatic.
+- Loss of breast fullness: During perimenopause, the hormonal fluctuations are more dramatic.
 Breasts tend to get bigger or smaller or change in shape during this period.
-Most women tend to loose the fullness of their breasts during this stage.
+Most women tend to lose the fullness of their breasts during this stage.

 Coping With the Perimenopause Stage